17swifts/CommunityMapping/README.md

 For caching data, your application is configured to use a [Redis](https://redis.io/) database.

 Redis is a high performance key value store capable of quickly storing and retrieving data.
-A C#Bot application will use Redis for caching and storing Hangfire jobs if there is a Redis instance configured.
+Redis is used  for caching and storing Hangfire jobs if there is a Redis instance configured.
 If there is no Redis instance, then the application will fall back to in memory caching.
 In a production environment, it is strongly recommended to configure a Redis instance, so the cache is persistent and can be shared across application instances.

 To configure your Redis connection string, you need to update the `RedisConnectionString` property in `appsettings.xml` to point to your Redis instance.
 The default configuration (shown below) points to a Redis instance running on `localhost`.